justin13601/ACES/README.md

 There are diverse applications in healthcare and beyond.
 For instance, researchers can effortlessly define subsets of EHR datasets for training of foundation models.
 Retrospective analyses can also become more accessible to clinicians as it enables the extraction of tailored cohorts for studying specific medical conditions or population demographics.

-Currently, two data standards are supported: the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) standard and the [EventStreamGPT (ESGPT)](https://github.com/mmcdermott/EventStreamGPT) standard.
+Currently, two data standards are directly supported: the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) standard and the [EventStreamGPT (ESGPT)](https://github.com/mmcdermott/EventStreamGPT) standard.
 You must format your in one of these two formats by following instructions in their respective repositories.
-Alternatively, you may also format your data as a `.csv` in the same format as shown in `sample_data/sample_data.csv`.
-More information about this is available below.
+ACES also supports ***any*** arbitrary dataset schema, provided you extract the necessary dataset-specific plain predicates and format it as an event stream.
+More information about this is available below and in the [documentation](https://eventstreamaces.readthedocs.io/en/latest/predicates.html).

 This README provides an overview of this tool, including a brief description of the fields in the task configuration file (see configs in `sample_configs/`) and instructions for use.
 Please refer to the [documentation](https://eventstreamaces.readthedocs.io/en/latest/) for more detailed information.